threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/custom_actions.md

 We're going to use a *state machine* to handle the motion.
 A state machine is a basic concept in algorithms that just means that the action has been divided into discrete *states*.
 In this case, there are three states:

-1. The Replicant raises its hands.
+1. The Wheelchair Replicant raises its hands.
-2. The Replicant brings its hands together.
+2. The Wheelchair Replicant brings its hands together.
-3. The Replicant pulls its hands apart.
+3. The Wheelchair Replicant pulls its hands apart.

 When state 1 ends, state 2 begins.
 When state 2 ends, state 3 begins.
 When state 3 ends, the action ends.